energyandcleanair/india_map/README.md

 ## Environment

 This project is built around using Google Cloud and its available services.
-To run it locally, you will need:
+To run it, you will
+need:
 - a Google Cloud Project
 - Google Earth Engine enabled within the project
 - Google Cloud Storage Buckets (ideally separate) for the following: